Aaron-Lachlan/BlenderTheme/README.md

 >drop into C:\Users\YOU\AppData\Roaming\Vencord\themes

->in themes on didscord settings, turn it on
+>in 'themes' on discord settings, turn it on

 enjoy